RajuProbStat/myFunc/README.txt

-The sub folder "intermediate_results" contains ".RData" files of the intermediate results of the simulation and the subfolder "code_intermediate_results" contains the R scripts ("results_figure7_robustness.R", "results_figures.R", "results_supplementary_figures.R", "results_table3.R" and "results_table4_table5.R") which have been used to produce these ".RData" files.
+The sub folder "intermediate_results" contains ".RData" files of the intermediate results of the simulation and the subfolder "code_intermediate_results" contains the R scripts ("results_tables.R", "results_figures.R" and "results_supplementary_figures.R") which have been used to produce these ".RData" files.

 The subfolder "reproduce_results" contains the files: "master_script_results_analyses.R", and "reproduce_results.pdf".
 The R script "master_script_results_analyses.R"